Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

 Keibert Ruiz At The Plate

-- He has homered in 12.9% of his games this year, and 3.4% of his trips to the plate.
+- He has hit a long ball in 16 games this season (13.7%), leaving the park in 3.5% of his chances at the plate.

-- Ruiz has had an RBI in 39 games this season (33.6%), including 13 multi-RBI outings (11.2%).
-He has also driven home three or more of his team's runs in four contests.
+- Ruiz has had at least one RBI in 34.2% of his games this season (40 of 117), with two or more RBI 14 times (12.0%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 32.8% of his games this year, with more than one run scored in 3.4%.
+- He has scored in 39 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.